a1v0/a1v0.de/README.md

 16. Look at <https://www.reddit.com/r/TechSEO/comments/16vignb/understanding_the_cause_of_google_search_consoles/> for advice on improving Google score.
 17. Change contact page, since LinkedIn is no more.
 18. Format article dates in British format, using ordinals (1st, 2nd, 3rd etc.)
+19. On Google, page titles are showing sometimes as "title - a1v0.de", sometimes as "title | a1v0.de" and sometimes just "title"